hamlet-io/docs/docs/in-depth/layers/tenant.md

 ## Creating the Tenant

-Create your first Hamlet Tenant.
+Create your first hamlet Tenant.
 After entering the command you will be asked a series of questions to help bootstrap the Tenant structure.
 The default option - available by leaving the prompt blank - is displayed in square-brackets.

 ```bash
 hamlet @ ~/cmdb